-Today, we’re sharing some of our favorite jump rope games for kids!
+Today, we’re sharing some of our favorite jump rope challenges and games for kids!

 Jump roping is not only a great activity for cardiovascular health, it is amazing for coordination too!
 Last year’s post about how to teach your child to jump rope was such a hit that we thought it might be fun to follow it up with a few more games that can be played alone or with friends!